The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 By the way, I HIGHLY recommend you also read my summary of the book Made in America by Sam Walton.
 You’ll learn how Walmart became such a big success straight from the founder’s mouth.

-9. To be a successful #2, you must position yourself as the alternative to the leader
+9. If you’re #2, then position yourself as the alternative to the leader

 So far we’ve been talking about how to make your product a category leader by being the first.
 However, there is another way to be very successful: aim to be #2.
 Many second place companies are very profitable.
 For example, Nikon is second place to Canon in the pro camera industry, but last year they still pulled in $318 million in profit.
 Not bad!